KatieMears628/KatieMears628/README.md

 ## Hi there 👋 I'm Katie!

-With a passion for integrating quality control and data analytics in life sciences, I bring a strong background in ensuring product integrity within the medical device industry.
-My career is centered on data-driven post-market surveillance, where I leverage data trending and analysis to enhance post-market strategies, safeguard consumer safety, and drive improvements in product quality.
+With a foundation in biochemistry and a passion for integrating quality control and data analytics in life sciences, I bring a strong background in ensuring product integrity within the medical device industry.
+My career is centered on data-driven post-market surveillance, where I leverage data trending and analysis to enhance strategies, safeguard consumer safety, and drive improvements in product quality

-In January 2023, I began a master’s degree program in Applied Data Science at the University of San Diego, motivated by the transformative potential of data.
-This program is expanding my analytical capabilities and deepening my understanding of data-driven innovation.
+🎓 Student at the University of San Diego: **M.S.
+Applied Data Science - December 2024 Completion** 🌱 I’m learning about: **Predictive Modeling and Data Synchronization** 💬 Ask me about: **Data Science, Python, ML, AI**

-🔭 Current Project: My master’s capstone focuses on Risk-Based Premiums and Real-Time Safety Guidance for Auto Insurance.
-The objective is to quantify how weather conditions impact traffic congestion and accident risk, examining variables like precipitation, temperature, and visibility to better understand their influence on accident rates.
-This project aims to support dynamic, risk-based insurance pricing and provide actionable insights for real-time safety guidance.
+🔭 Current Project: **Developing a model for Risk-Based Premiums and Real-Time Safety Guidance in Auto Insurance—quantifying how weather conditions impact traffic risk to support fair pricing and enhance driver safety**

 ### 🌐 Connect with Me